 - So for example, L1 will start at 40 (the Total for Raw Materials) in cell E2 and end at 40 continue on at the same value, 40 into cell E3.
 L2 will start at 70 (the Total for Tooling) in F3 and continue on at the same value, 70 into F4, and so on.

 - Simply hard-code the values in for each leader line, which should create a step like process across your plot area, as shown in Figure 3, below.

 - Returning to PowerPoint: With the leader lines set, hit Ctrl + W on your keyboard to close the Excel spreadsheet and return to PowerPoint, where you will only be able to see one of the new columns (purple in my chart).

 - Changing the Chart Type for the Leader Lines: Right-click a data point in the chart and in the right-click menu select the Change Series Chart Type option to launch the Change Chart Type dialog box.

-Here in PowerPoint 2013, you should be taken to the new Combo Chart Type.
+- Here in PowerPoint 2013 for Windows, you should be taken to the new Combo Chart Type.
 Within the Change Chart Type dialog box you simply want to scroll down and for L1 through L4, change the chart type to a line, which adds colored lines to your chart in the preview window.
 Then close the Change Chart Type dialog box.

 Figure 5: Change Chart Type Dialog Box